sara-nl/swiftdocs/source/Pages/Clients/cyberduck.rst

 Config
 ======

 Users having a local keystone account can use the keystone V2 authentication version.
-This comes with cyberduck in the **Swift** profile.
+We have a pre-configured profile for you.
+You can download it from: :download:`surfswiftv2.cyberduckprofile <../../Scripts/cyberduck_profile/surfswiftv2.cyberduckprofile>`

+It is also possible to use the default **Swift** profile that comes with Cyberduck.
 The configuration is given below:

 .. code-block:: console